Aisha Malik

 Productivity9 min

-Deep Work for Founders: Protecting Focus Time While Running a Business
+Deep Work for Founders: How to Protect Your Focus Time

 How to apply Cal Newport's deep work principles as a founder, including the maker-manager schedule, environment design, and practical focus strategies.